-The Department was shifted from The Business and Professional Studies cluster in January 2013 and is now under Dean Ganesan Srinivasan and part of the newly formed Agriculture, Natural Resources, and Culinary Arts Cluster.
-The Department has been excited by the possibilities for future collaborations with the Ag department and has been very pleased with the quality of work being performed by the new Dean.
+The Department was shifted from The Business and Professional Studies cluster in January 2013 and is now under Agriculture, Natural Resources, and Culinary Arts Cluster.
+The Department has been excited by the possibilities for future collaborations with the Ag department.